 They conveniently forgot that they were well into their second mandate and that it was their job to set the rules, not the other way around.
 Everyone one else just plays the hand they’re dealt by the authorities, and try as best as they can to thrive.

-Over the years, the Canadian government has failed to capitalize on the great potential of the immigrant investor program, not because of the immigrant investors themselves, nor because of their consultants, but because of its own lack of expertise, innovation, oversight, impact assessment, and internal coordination.Make sure to follow Investment Migration Insider on your social media of choice:
+Over the years, the Canadian government has failed to capitalize on the great potential of the immigrant investor program, not because of the immigrant investors themselves, nor because of their consultants, but because of its own lack of expertise, innovation, oversight, impact assessment, and internal coordination.Follow Investment Migration Insider on your platform of choice: